Peregrine Laziosi: Life

 Peregrine Laziosi was born in 1260, the only son of an affluent family in Forlì, in northern Italy.
-At that time Forli was part of the Papal States.
+At that time Forlì was part of the Papal States.
 Peregrine's family supported the anti-papal faction.
-In 1667 the residents of Forlì were under interdict.
+In 1283, the residents of Forlì were under interdict.
 Philip Benizi, Prior General of the Friar Servants of Saint Mary, was sent to try to reconcile the divided community.
 While trying to preach in Forlì, Philip was heckled and struck by the 18-year-old Laziosi.
 He was driven from the city with insults and violence.
 Laziosi repented and asked Philip for forgiveness.
 Benizi received him with kindness.
 The moment had a profound effect on Laziosi.
 Filled with remorse, he began to pray more and to channel his energies into good works.
 A few years later, he joined the Servites in Siena and went on to be ordained a priest.

 After some years, he was sent back to Forlì, where he founded a new Servite house there and became well known for his preaching and holiness as well as his devotion to the sick and poor.
 It is said that he miraculously multiplied grain and wine during a severe shortage in his area.
 People took to calling him the "Angel of Good Counsel", so grateful were they for his wise advice so freely given.

 One of the special penances he imposed on himself was to stand whenever it was not necessary to sit.
 When tired, he would support himself on a choir stall.
 At the age of 60, he developed an infection in his right leg.
 His condition deteriorated to the point that the physician decided to amputate his leg.

-The night before the operation, Laziosi spent time praying before a fresco of the Crucifixion in the chapter room.
+The night before the operation, Laziosi spent time praying before a fresco of the crucifixion in the chapter room.
 He fell into a deep trance-like sleep and seemed to see Jesus descend from the cross to touch his leg.

 The following day, the doctor arrived to perform the amputation, and, finding no sign of the cancer, news of the miraculous cure spread throughout the town.
 This only increased the people's regard for Laziosi.
-He died of a fever on 1 May 1345, at the age of 85.
+He died of a fever on 1 May 1345, at the age of 84.
 An extraordinary number of people from the town and countryside honored his death.
 Some of the sick who came were healed, which was attributed to his intercession.